Three Laws of Robotics: Resolving conflicts among the laws

-In Robots and Empire, Daneel states it's very unpleasant for him when making the proper decision takes too long (in robot terms), and he cannot imagine being without the Laws at all except to the extent of it being similar to that unpleasant sensation, only permanent.
+In Robots and Empire, Daneel states it is very unpleasant for him when making the proper decision takes too long, in robot terms, and he cannot imagine being without the Laws at all except to the extent of it being similar to that unpleasant sensation, only permanent.

-Applications to future technology
+Potential application and criticism

 ASIMO was an advanced humanoid robot developed by Honda.
 Shown here at Expo 2005.

-Robots and artificial intelligences do not inherently contain or obey the Three Laws; their human creators must choose to program them in, and devise a means to do so.
-Robots already exist (for example, a Roomba) that are too simple to understand when they are causing pain or injury and know to stop.
-Some are constructed with physical safeguards such as bumpers, warning beepers, safety cages, or restricted-access zones to prevent accidents.
-Even the most complex robots currently produced are incapable of understanding and applying the Three Laws; significant advances in artificial intelligence would be needed to do so, and even if AI could reach human-level intelligence, the inherent ethical complexity as well as cultural/contextual dependency of the laws prevent them from being a good candidate to formulate robotics design constraints.
-However, as the complexity of robots has increased, so has interest in developing guidelines and safeguards for their operation.
+Robots and artificial intelligences do not inherently contain or obey the Three Laws; their human creators would have to choose to program them in, and devise a means to do so.

-In a 2007 guest editorial in the journal Science on the topic of "Robot Ethics", SF author Robert J. Sawyer argues that since the U.S. military is a major source of funding for robotic research (and already uses armed unmanned aerial vehicles to kill enemies) it is unlikely such laws would be built into their designs.
+In a 2007 guest editorial in the journal Science on the topic of "Robot Ethics", SF author Robert J. Sawyer argues that since the U.S. military is a major source of funding for robotic research, and already uses armed unmanned aerial vehicles to kill enemies, it is unlikely such laws would be built into their designs.
 In a separate essay, Sawyer generalizes this argument to cover other industries stating:

 The development of AI is a business, and businesses are notoriously uninterested in fundamental safeguards — especially philosophic ones.
 (A few quick examples: the tobacco industry, the automotive industry, the nuclear industry.
 Not one of these has said from the outset that fundamental safeguards are necessary, every one of them has resisted externally imposed safeguards, and none has accepted an absolute edict against ever causing harm to humans.)

-David Langford has suggested a tongue-in-cheek set of laws:
+David Langford has suggested in 1985 a tongue-in-cheek set of laws: